tarun-nagpal-github/gatsby-blog/content/blog/what-are-solid-principles.md

         }
     }

-So if we make the class with the changes it have, then PhoneManager need not worry which type of phone it is receiving.
+So if we make the class with the changes it has, then PhoneManager needs not worry about which type of phone it is receiving.
 So with this change PhoneManager which receives input as IPhone, serves all types of phones similarly, hence complying with the LSP.

 ### I-Interface Segregation Principle:

-It says that the complex interfaces should be split, as complex interfaces makes it harder to extend smaller parts of our system.
+It says that the complex interfaces should be split, as complex interfaces make it harder to extend smaller parts of our system.

 Say for example of the smartPhone again: